I'm passionately interested in the arts, especially drawing and painting. I work as a professional web developer.

 Don't Worry About Talent

 In many arts, the outcome is not the important part.
-If that was so, the best musical composers would be those that write fast or short music, so that they reach the finish line of the composition before the others, but this is not the case.
+If that were so, the best musical composers would be those that write fast or short music, so that they reach the finish line of the composition before the others, but this is not the case.
 It's wiser to aim towards uniqueness, creativity, and developing your own way while enjoying the process, it's more about your state than your results.

 Some people tend to create a belief that sounds something like this: "I don't have a natural gift that other people have and it's magic."
 This is not a good way to think about drawing and the arts in general.
 Yes, it's true that many things we don't know, and part of the beauty is exactly that, but we admire some people for doing it in a good way.
-These people approach the same problem in a very different way, and that is producing very different results.
+These people approach the same problem in very different ways, and that is producing very different results.
 You have to go outside your comfort zone to grow artistically and the good news is that even now you are doing that.
-By informing yourself better, you are changing the way you look at things, and this is an immediate improvement.
+By informing yourself, you are changing the way you look at things, and this is an immediate improvement.

 A really great talent finds its happiness in execution.

 Don't concern yourself with concepts of talent and ability, and don't get stuck by measuring your results too closely.
 Just enjoy doing the activity.